alphagov/government-service-design-manual/service-manual/design-and-content/print-forms.md

     url: /service-manual/design-and-content
 ---

 Occasionally, digital services will need paper forms at some stage in the transaction.
-Sometimes an application may require a 'wet signature' or multiple signature to validate it, or print alternatives may be part of your [assisted digital](/service-manual/assisted-digital.html) support.
+Sometimes an application may require one or more 'wet signatures' to validate it, or print alternatives may be part of your [assisted digital](/service-manual/assisted-digital.html) support.

 For the most part you can approach these as design challenges like any other - the [Design Principles](/designprinciples.html) are a great way to start this work - but there are some specific things you will want to bear in mind.